tarwn/BasicAzureStorageSDK/README.md

 This section will list all of the available methods from the documentation, as of 2014-10-13, and whether they have been implemented yet.

-- Queue is done for 2012-02-12
+- Queue is mostly done - 15/17 operations
-- Table is barely started
+- Table is started - 7.5/16 operations
-- Blob is started
+- Blob is pretty far - 20/31 operations
 - File is not present at all

 Queue Service - 15/17 - QueueServiceClient: IQueueServiceClient